 The Higher Education Emergency Relief Fund II (HEERF II) is authorized by the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).
 For more information, visit the Department of Higher Education website.

-Any individual who is or was enrolled at HTC on or after March 13, 2020, the date of declaration of the national emergency due to the Coronavirus.
+Any individual who is or was enrolled at Hennepin Tech on or after March 13, 2020, the date of declaration of the national emergency due to the Coronavirus.
 Institutions are required to prioritize students with exceptional need and domestic students.

 Students not eligible include concurrent high school students, postsecondary enrollment option students (PSEO), students who have their tuition paid by a third party, or those whose tuition is covered by a tuition waiver.